ShriyaMaharjan/chopchop/README.md

 ## Conclusion

-Foodvarse is a simple and easy-to-use online e-commerce store that offers a variety of food items for purchase.
+ChopChop is a simple and easy-to-use online e-commerce store that offers a variety of food items for purchase.
 With its user-friendly interface and easy navigation, users can quickly find what they're looking for and make a purchase.
 If you're looking for a convenient and hassle-free way to buy food items, Foodvarse is the perfect platform for you.